-Flow detachment and reattachment processes are common in hydraulic engineering; examples are flows over lateral expansions (Abbott and Kline 1962, Chu et al. 2004), flows over groynes (Uijttewaal et al. 2001, Yeo et al. 2005), or flows in tanks (Frey et al. 1993, Stovin and Saul 1994, Oca et al. 2004), involving generally flows with sudden geometric variations.
-This study focuses on turbulent free-surface flows in rectangular shallow reservoirs in the context of reservoir sedimentation (Garde et al. 1990).
-Since the flow primarily controls sedimentation, the knowledge of its pattern is a prerequisite for determining the spatial distribution of deposits, to well-define a sediment removal strategy for a reservoir.
+Flow detachment and reattachment processes are common in hydraulic engineering; examples are flows over lateral expansions (Abbott and Kline 1962, Chu et al. 2004), flows over sedimentation (Garde et al. 1990).
+Since the flow primarily controls sedimentation, the knowledge of its pattern is a prerequisite for determining the spatial distribution of deposits, to well define a sediment removal strategy for a reservoir.